Forex Education

 What is the Difference Between Direct and Indirect Financing?

-In direct financing, a business is not adhered to pay any interest rate.
+In direct financing, a business is not adhered to paying any interest rate.
 In these methods, generally, the investor lends his money directly to the borrowers with brokers, dealers, or even investment banks.

 The main difference between these two types of financing is the number of financial instruments involved.
-On direct funding, there is only one financial instrument between the borrower and the lender.
-But in the presence of intermediaries, indirect financing consists of two different instruments.
+In direct funding, there is only one financial instrument between the borrower and the lender.
+But indirect funding consists of two different instruments in the presence of intermediaries.
 The first is between the lenders and the intermediaries, and the second is between the intermediaries and the borrowers.

 Indirect finance advantages